ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

  - [refarch-cloudnative-resiliency](https://github.com/ibm-cloud-architecture/refarch-cloudnative-resiliency/tree/kube-int)   - The Resiliency Assets will be managed here
  - [refarch-cloudnative-kubernetes-csmo](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes-csmo)   - The BlueCompute application end-to-end cloud service management for Kubernetes based deployment

-## Run the reference application in IBM Cloud
+## Run the reference solution in IBM Cloud

-To run the sample applications you will need to configure your Bluemix environment for the Kubernetes and Microservices runtimes.
+To run the solution demo you will need to download adn start the VM, configure your Bluemix environment, run the data movement service and then run the BI tools...
+runtimes.

 ### Step 1: Environment Setup